 When rain falls it contains no calcium, but as it flows through the earth and filters through rocks, it dissolves minerals and becomes harder.

 The amount of minerals the water picks up varies all over the country, depending on the geology of the area.
 The definition of hard water depends on the amount of calcium per litre.
-In an estimated 60% of UK homes, the mains water supply is ‘hard’, with Eastern, Central and Southern UK water defined as ‘hard to very hard.’
+In an estimated 60% of UK homes, the mains water supply is ‘hard’, with some UK water defined as ‘hard to very hard.’

 - Hard water encourages bacteria to grow in pipes.
 Soft water helps prevent bacteria.

 Salt helps soften our water.
-Ion exchange is one of the methods used to soften water.
-Ion-exchange water softeners work by taking the minerals that cause hardness out of the water by exchanging ‘hardness ions’ with sodium ions.
+Ion exchange is one of the methods used to soften water by taking the minerals that cause hardness out of the water and exchanging hardness ions with sodium ions.

 The result is softer water, and all the benefits this entails.